You are currently browsing the tag archive for the ‘tomaat’ tag.

 Cukes are always met with a big ‘hooray’ because they taste so good — recalling cucumbers from past times.
 Strangely enough their organic siblings from the supermarket do not bring the same sensation.
 That probably has to do with the time and effort invested in the product.

-Fresh kapucijners are great too; I only came to know of them last year thanks to our CSA veggies!
+Fresh field peas are great too; I only came to know of them last year thanks to our CSA veggies!
 (Weeks 30 and 31) They’re completely different from their tinned congeners; tasting a bit like fava beans — not ‘mealy’ like brown beans.

 The radishes are the last of the season and the white ones have gotten a bit thickskinned, but nothing a potato peeler can’t take care of ;) They’re obviously related to daikon.
 We could have used them like that but mostly ate them as a snack or salad anyway.